Judge J. C. Kerwin House

 The Judge J. C. Kerwin House, at 516 E. Forest Ave. in Neenah, Wisconsin, United States, was built in 1885.
 It is a two-story Queen Anne-style house built of masonry.
-It has a three two-story bays and it has a verandah across south and east facades with a semi-circular pavilion and turreted roof at the corner.
+It has a three two-story bays, a veranda across its south and east facades, a semi-circular pavilion, and a turreted roof on its southeast corner.

 It was listed on the National Register of Historic Places in 1996.

-Its building is attributed to Ernest F. Wieckert, and it was perhaps designed by Wieckert.
+Its construction is attributed to Ernest F. Wieckert, who is believed to have designed the house.